Native bees

 Splitting hives

-The hives are periodically split into two halves to provide new hives to more residents.
+The hives are periodically split into two halves to create new colonies.
 Every hive distributed to residents remains the property of Council and a part of the Native Beehive Program.
-Residents with beehives will be contacted by Council to arrange for the hive to be split every couple of years.
-Splitting the hive is a really important part of expanding the program and distributing new hives.
+Residents with beehives will be contacted by Council to arrange the hive split every couple of years.
+Splitting the hive allows Council to create new hives for more residents.
+Please note, hives are only split to the requirements of the program, and not all hives will be split at each visit.

-A small number of hives are sold out of area each year and all funds from this are put back into the program.
+A small number of hives are sold to people outside of Ku-ring-gai each year and these funds are put back into the program.
 More information on sales of hives can be found below.

 Yearly schedule

-September - The Environmental team will visit residents registered with the program to check the health of their hive, and split hives according to requirements.
-Newly created hives are rested at our nursery through their first winter.
-Residents new to the program will receive hives that are approximately one year old, with distribution occurring from the end of August.
-Residents' beehives are generally assessed on a 2 year cycle.
+September-November - The Environmental Programs team will visit residents registered with the program to check the health of their hive, and split hives if required.
+Newly created hives are kept at our nursery through their first winter to be distributed to residents the following August.
+Visits are generally conducted on a two-year cycle, with those on the three-year foster period receiving a check-up at the start of their second year.

 I am not a resident, can I get a hive?

 The Native Beehive program is open to Ku-ring-gai residents only.
-However, people out of area can purchase a native beehive, see purchasing information below.
-All funds raised are returned to the program.
+However, people out of area can purchase a native beehive.
+See purchasing information below.
+All funds raised are returned to the native bee program.

 Terms and Conditions